Thursdays, 3:30-6:00pm (mid-May to mid-October) At 3rd St & Brandeis Ave in front of The Ville Grill

 supports Fair Trade and we seek to provide even more Fair Trade options

 Ordering food for a campus event?
 Why not use the occasion to highlight delicious, fresh, seasonal, sustainable food from our region?
 It won't necessarily cost you more, but it will definitely cost the planet less.
-Sodexo's Flavours Catering offers great local food options throughout the year, as does Farm To Fork Catering, and many other area caterers.
+UofL Dining Catering offers great local food options throughout the year, as does Farm To Fork Catering, and many other area caterers.

 you have on hand largely determines how healthfully you will eat.
 So